hover effect

 The 5th and final betting round proceeds with the higher betting limit

-At Showdown, the high hand and the low hand split the pot, if a low hand qualifies.
-Each player may use any five cards from his/her hand to make a high hand and any five cards to make a low one.
+At Showdown, the high hand and the low hand split the pot but only if a low hand qualifies.
+There will be times that there is no low hand and only a high hand wins.
 It is possible to win both high hand and low hand, even with the same five cards.
 For instance, you could have 4-5-6-7-8.
 This would qualify for the highest low hand and could be the highest high hand, should all players have lower cards than yours.
-When a player wins both, this is called 'scooping the pot'.
+A player that wins both hands is said to be 'scooping the pot'.

 All rules for seven-card stud apply to seven-card stud high-low split, except as otherwise noted.